Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/Cantilever Bridges.md

 **Mitigation**: Demonstrator to make sure only wooden blocks with no splinters coming out are used.
 Report any blocks that aren’t smooth/sand them smooth.

-Call first aider in event of injury.
+Call first aider in the event of injury.

 **After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3